Adult Survivors of Child Sexual and Physical Abuse Rob Shapiro 2018-04-18T14:57:33+00:00

 Their reactions to the abuse can affect their subsequent psychological and social maturation, leading to atypical and potentially dysfunctional development.
 Put another way, if left untreated, the effects of sexual and physical abuse in childhood are usually more dynamic and interactive than those suffered in adulthood.

-The Effects of Childhood Sexual and Physical Abuse are Likely to Occur in Stages:
+The Effects of Childhood Abuse on Adult Survivors of Child Sexual Abuse and Physical Abuse

 Initial reactions to victimization